Liscannor: Geography

-Lying on the west coast of Ireland, on Liscannor Bay, the village is located on the R478 road between Lahinch, to the east, and Doolin, to the north.
+Lying on the west coast of Ireland, on Liscannor Bay, the village is located on the R478 regional road between Lahinch, to the east, and Doolin, to the north.
 The Cliffs of Moher are about 5 km north west of the village.
 Between Lahinch and Liscannor lies the small village of Moymore.
 Liscannor is located in the civil parish of Kilmacrehy.